Operations

-Golden Pass LNG is adding export capabilities to its existing world-class LNG import terminal in Sabine Pass, Texas with the vision to become the premier LNG export company in North America.
+Golden Pass LNG operates a world-class LNG import terminal in Sabine Pass, Texas with the vision to become the premier LNG export company in North America.

 Overview

-The project is an approximately $10 billion investment in infrastructure on the Gulf Coast, which will generate billions of dollars of economic growth and millions of dollars in annual taxes to local, state and federal governments.
-It will also generate thousands of jobs during the construction phase and more than 200 permanent jobs once operational.
+Development of the export project has generated billions of dollars of economic growth and millions of dollars in annual taxes to local, state and federal governments; including generating thousands of jobs during the construction phase and more than 380 permanent jobs.

 Ideal Location

 Golden Pass is located about 10 miles south of Port Arthur in Jefferson County, Texas on the Sabine-Neches Waterway.
-The Port Arthur area serves as an excellent location for an LNG terminal because it is one of only a few deepwater ports along the Gulf Coast suitable for LNG carriers.
+The Port Arthur area is a strategic location for an LNG terminal, as it is one of only a few deepwater ports along the Gulf Coast suitable for LNG carriers and has excellent access to numerous natural gas producing basins.

 1 —